st-one-io/node-red-auth-pam/README.md

 ## Limitations

- - User and linux PAM user need to be aligned
+ - Usermap and linux PAM user need to be aligned

 ## Bugs and enhancements